abrarcuet96/stationary-shop-backend-b4a2v5/Readme.txt

 Project Diong Explanation:
 1. At first created the files for two "modules" orders & "products".
 2. Then for both files I have made interface-> schema-> service->controller->routes.
-3. validated the models using zod but later on I have used custor error handler.
+3. validated the models using zod but later on I have used custom error handler.

 Features:
 # Product handling: